This sounds crazy. GitHub, GitLab and a myriad of other hosting services

 Remember when we couldn't login to the git server as our user

-?
+ryjo?
 Well now that we've added the

-directory to our user's home directory,
+git-shell-commands directory to our user's home directory,

 that's no longer true.
 We'll get an interactive shell after running

-that will look like git>
+ssh gitserv that will look like git>, and the

-only command available to us is addrepo
+only command available to us is addrepo.

 Let's take